 2. Use Different Colors

-Color coding can help nursing students organize their notes.
+Color coding can help students organize their nursing school notes.
 Some students will use different colors for medications, side effects, complications and so on.

 "Simplified my acid/ base lecture into notes that are easy to follow and fun to study."